 We are looking for Volunteer Mentors!

-Would you like to make a difference in the life of a young asylum seeker or refugee?
+Would you like to make a difference in the life of a young person seeking safety in the UK?

-Hope for the Young’s Mentors help young asylum seekers and refugees to overcome the challenges facing them upon arriving in the UK, including a lack of social support, language barriers, mental health difficulties, and the long period of uncertainty while they are waiting for their immigration status to be decided.
+Hope for the Young’s Mentors help young people overcome the challenges facing them upon arriving in the UK, including difficulties with their education, a lack of social support, language barriers, mental health difficulties, and the long period of uncertainty while they are waiting for their immigration status to be decided.

-We are now recruiting new Volunteer Mentors, who would be willing to travel to meet their mentees in South or North London on a weekly basis for a minimum of a six month period.
+We are now recruiting new Volunteer Mentors, who would be willing to meet their mentee online via video/phone call or at a local cafe/library in North or South London (when safe to do so in line with Covid-19 guidelines) on a weekly basis for a minimum of six months.
 We aim to establish a pool of Mentors with different ages, cultural backgrounds, skills and interests.
-If you are passionate about mentoring and would like to support a young refugee or asylum seeker, then we want to hear from you!
+If you are passionate about mentoring and would like to support a young person to rebuild their life, then we would love to hear from you!

-We will provide you with an induction, training and expenses, and you will gain additional training by attending our regular Volunteer Workshops.
-You can find out more about our last workshop here.
+We will provide you with an induction, training and expenses, and you will have the opportunity to attend our quarterly Training Workshops.
+Check out what our workshops look like here.